 The Health Insurance Portability and Accountability Act of 1996 (known as, HIPAA) is a federal law in the United States.
 The objective of HIPAA is to establish and ensure security among patient health information, also known as, PHI.

-At Practical Dental Solutions, LLC, DBA YAPI, we continually work to ensure upholding HIPAA privacy and security rules.
+At YAPI Inc., we continually work to ensure upholding HIPAA privacy and security rules.

 Our software, YAPI, was built and designed specifically for dental providers.
 We constantly safeguard all of our products and features to provide full HIPAA compliance for a modern and efficient dental practice.